Ivan Yefremov: Academic career

-In mid-1930s, he took part in several paleontological expeditions to the Volga region, the Urals, and Central Asia.
+In the mid-1930s, he took part in several palaeontological expeditions to the Volga region, the Urals, and Central Asia.
 He headed a research laboratory at the Institute of Paleontology.
 In 1935, he took exit examinations and graduated from the Leningrad Mining Institute.
 The same year he got his Candidate of Science degree in biological sciences.
-In 1941, he got his doctorate degree in biological sciences.
+In 1941, he got his doctorate in biological sciences.
 In 1943 he received the title of Professor.